Clinical evaluation of musculoskeletal chest pain

 - Section Editor — Pain Disorders in Rheumatology

 - Emeritus Professor of Medicine, Tufts University School of Medicine

 - Affiliate Assistant, Rheumatology Division, Oregon Health Science University

 - Affiliate Instructor, School of Nursing Oregon Health Sciences University

 Chest pain is one of the more common symptoms requiring medical attention in the outpatient setting.
 Cardiac and pulmonary problems are usually the focus of the initial diagnostic evaluation.
 After these areas are excluded, other conditions affecting the structures in and around the thoracic cage enter into the differential diagnosis, including diseases of the esophagus, upper abdomen, head, neck, and chest wall .

 This topic will review the clinical evaluation of chest pain of musculoskeletal origin (table 1).
 The major causes of chest pain are reviewed separately.
-(See "Major causes of musculoskeletal chest pain" and "Chest pain of esophageal origin" and "Pathophysiology and clinical presentation of ischemic chest pain".)
+(See "Major causes of musculoskeletal chest pain in adults" and "Evaluation of the adult with chest pain of esophageal origin" and "Angina pectoris: Chest pain caused by myocardial ischemia".)

 Treatment of musculoskeletal chest pain is also presented separately.
 (See "Treatment of musculoskeletal chest pain".)